ipetkov/crane/docs/API.md

 * `checkPhase`: the commands used by the check phase of the derivation
   - Default value: the check phase will run `preCheck` hooks, log and evaluate `checkPhaseCargoCommand`, and run `postCheck` hooks
+* `checkPhaseCargoCommand`: A command (likely a cargo invocation) to run during the derivation's check phase.
+Pre and post check hooks will automatically be run.
+  - Default value: `""`
 * `configurePhase`: the commands used by the configure phase of the derivation
   - Default value: the configure phase will run `preConfigureHooks` hooks, then run `postConfigure` hooks